awsdocs/aws-doc-sdk-examples/go/polly/README.md

 ### ListLexicons/ListLexicons.go

-This example lists the Amazon Polly lexicons.
+This example lists the Amazon Polly lexicons, which enable you to customize the pronunciation of words.

 `go run ListLexicons.go`